Breakfast worked better this day. We got toast and jelly and it didn’t even take all that long.

 One observation I and other folks on our mission staff made was that the people in this part of El Salvador did not seem to be suffering from the same sort of ailments as those we saw in Guatemala.
 In Guatemala, there was lots of dehydration, parasite problems and the occasional mother whose baby suffered from a heat rash so she bundled him up in three layers of cloth and was terrified to open the bundle even a crack for fear the infant might catch a chill.
 In San Salvador, we had no cases of scabies come through and not as many internal parasite cases.
 I know this because we prescribed no scabies treatment and very few doses of Flagyl.
 What we did see were a lot more diabetes cases, gastritis, fungal infections and high blood pressure.
 And we wound up having vitamins prescribed to nearly every patient, child or otherwise.

 Once again, the local people are huge believers in the power of vitamins, so Dr. Allen and all the other docs prescribed away, continuing the valid philosophy that if the patient believes they’re getting better they’ll likely get better.
-We still had plenty of children’s vitamins, but we’d run out of adult vitamins on the first day in San Salvador.
+We still had plenty of children’s vitamins, but had run out of adult vitamins on the first day in San Salvador.
 To make up for the loss, we—with doctors orders, mind you—began giving out prenatal vitamins to the adults.
 According to Dr. Allen, it’s basically the exact same stuff as regular adult vitamins, only these came in horse-pill form rather than the tiny little red pill form our regular adult vitamins took.
 We were thankful that there was a language barrier in this instance, but still tended to mark out the Pre-Natal labeling on the bags.

 Though we were all terribly busy, I once again began looking to find things to give out to the children we were seeing.
 Since I’d exhausted my supply of little flashlights in Guatemala, I returned to giving out balloons.
 I kept a wad of them in my pockets and when traveling between clinic stations to ask questions, I would often blow one up and give it to a child.
 However, once again, if I gave a balloon to one single child out on their own, I soon had a cluster of them around the pharmacy door looking up at me with hope in their eyes.
 This was cool with me, though.
 Between prescriptions, I blew up balloon after balloon, passing them out to the kids at the door.
 I had given balloons to a brother and sister, who sat in the doorway across the hall from the pharmacy to play with them.
 Before long, we heard, POW! as the brother’s balloon popped.
 Thanks to the fireworks, my spine automatically seized up at the sound and I was sure most of the spines of the people in the clinic room these kids were sitting near probably had too.
 However, the brother looked very sad at the loss of his balloon, so I blew up another one for him.
 A few minutes later, though, there was another POW!
 After that, I decided he’d had his quota of balloons, because my nerves certainly had theirs of small explosions.